Valarie McCall: Career

 Ms. McCall previously worked at the Templum House for battered women and as a social worker for Cuyahoga County's Department of Children and Family Services.

 After McCall purchased a home in Cleveland's Ward 5, she began attending community meetings.
 At one of these meetings, she was introduced to then-Councilman for Ward 5, Frank Jackson, who encouraged to work at Midtown Cleveland Inc., "a community development organization that focuses on developing the two square miles between downtown Cleveland and University Circle."

 McCall served as region manager for the Cleveland Industrial Retention Initiative.

 In 1999, McCall was appointed by former Cleveland mayor Michael White to serve as the Enterprise Zone's fourth director.
 McCall previously served the City of Cleveland as Director of the Empowerment Zone under the Department of Economic Development.
 In this position, McCall managed a $200 million budget, oversaw the distribution of funds for job training and placement initiatives, as well as the direct lending programs to businesses in four neighborhoods.

 In 2002, she became the youngest Clerk of Council in Cleveland's history.

 In 2006, McCall became the first person to be named the Chief of Government & International Affairs for the City of Cleveland.
-McCall currently serves as the Chief of Government Affairs to Mayor Frank Jackson.
+McCall currently serves as the Chief of Government Affairs to Mayor Jackson.
 In this position, McCall serves as the "Administration’s primary liaison to local and state governments, and all federal and international agencies and organizations ... oversee[ing] and administers the Jackson Administration’s appointments to internal and external boards and commissions ... [serves as the] primary representative to several national organizations, including, but not limited to: the United States Conference of Mayors; National Conference of Black Mayors; National League of Cities and the National Black Caucus of Local and Elected Officials, [and] assisting Mayor Jackson with the implementation of his policy initiatives designed to promote regional growth and cooperation, both nationally and internationally."
 McCall also serves on the boards of several organizations, including Opera Cleveland and the Rock & Roll Hall of Fame and Museum; represents the mayor on such boards as the Northeast Ohio Mayors & Managers Association.